+A trading company refers to businesses operating in the fields such as banking, insurance, trade, import, export, and others.
 In some cases, the management account can be subject to auditing in case of the holding company and the dormant company.
 A holding company is one that is not engaged in trading activities itself; it only owns stocks, shares in other companies, securities or immovable property in Malaysia or in other locations.

+A Labuan company that is engaged in doing business with a Malaysian resident company, whether individual or company, will not only be required to pay tax at a different rate, but it will also need to have its accounts audited.
 Furthermore, regardless of the company type, the investors are exempted from paying the withholding tax of dividends, as well as on the capital gains.
 The local legislation does not prescribe a sales tax, but the goods and services tax (GST) is applicable for an income above RM 500,000.

 Are double taxation treaties applicable in Labuan?

 for the avoidance of double taxation and part of these agreements also apply to Labuan, as a federal territory.
 However, benefiting from these treaties is subject to certain conditions and not all countries recognize Labuan as being part of Malaysia for the purpose of applying the treaty.
 The countries that do not apply the treaties in Labuan are the following: Australia, Germany, Indonesia, India, Chile, Japan, Luxembourg, Seychelles, the Netherlands, South Africa and South Korea, Sweden, Spain, and the United Kingdom.
 Apart from these fourteen countries, the rest of the double tax treaties signed by Malaysia can be applied to Labuan entities.